planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-Limiting advertised CRSs doesn’t turn on or off any functionality.
+Limiting advertised CRSs doesn't turn on or off any functionality.
 Rather, it highlights the “suggested” CRSs for the server, and cuts down on bandwidth for a frequently accessed file.
 Even if you limit advertised CRSs, other CRSs will still be available to be manually requested, as in the following WMS reflector requests:

 --------------------------------------------------